 The sometimes-reckless challenges of Luis Ramirez were drawing the ire of the hosts, who were understandably keen to come out of the fixture with a clean bill of health.

-Switzerland came out for the second period looking for a much-improved display, but it failed to materialize for much of the half as Peru continued to frustrate the hosts.
+Switzerland came out for the second period looking for a much-improved display, but it failed to materialise for much of the half as Peru continued to frustrate their hosts.